 There is a small administration charge taken by the payroll scheme administrator which does not go to the charity.

-Can I pick any charity?
+Can I pick any charity with Give as you Earn?

 Provided they’re officially registered!
 When setting yourself up with the Give as you Earn scheme you’ll be asked to provide their official registered Charity Number, which you should always be able to find easily on that Charities website.